 Order Children’s Day bags

 Each year SNAICC produces and distributes resources to help local communities and organisations celebrate the day.
-Last year SNAICC distributed over 10,000 Children’s Day celebration bags and other resources to support Children’s Day events across Australia.
+In 2018, SNAICC will be distributing over 15,000 Children’s Day celebration bags and other resources to support Children’s Day events across Australia.